 Remove specific commits from branch middle of the branch after push (clean way)

 To remove specific commits from a Git branch after they have been pushed to a remote repository, the most commonly used and safest method is to revert the commits.
 Reverting creates a new commit that undoes the changes made in the specified commit, keeping a record of the undo action.
-Note that you might not like this extra commits but this why the rest of your team does not need to anything.
+Note that you might not like this extra commits but this way the rest of your team do not need to anything.

 Here’s how to regenerate a branch focusing only on reverting commits: